Philippe Herlin : Ben Bernanke re-elected !

 Brazil increased its gold reserves for the first time since December 2008 at a time when investors raised holdings in exchange-traded products to a record.

 Brazil’s holdings expanded 1.7 tons last month to 35.3 tons, data on the International Monetary Fund’s website showed.
 Turkey’s holdings increased 6.8 tons and Ukraine added 0.3 ton.
-Brazil’s central bank doesn’t comment on the policy of its reserve composition, it said in an e-mail.Read this article
+Brazil’s central bank doesn’t comment on the policy of its reserve composition, it said in an e-mail.Read article